 There are two types of no-down-payment loans: VA and USDA

-Service persons and veterans can qualify for a VA Loan that requires no down payment.
+VA Loan Program offers Service persons and veterans that qualify, for a VA Loan that requires no down payment.
 VA Loans are guaranteed by the U.S. Department of Veterans Affairs.
 In addition to no down payment, these loans usually offer a competitive fixed interest rate and limited closing costs.
 While the VA does not issue the loans, it does issue a certificate of eligibility required to apply for a VA loan.

 USDA Rural Housing Program offers the following important features: